from January 9, 2013 to March 2, 2013

 Exhibition of works on paper and object sculptures.
 The author was born in Mexico in 1975 and he currently lives and works in Mexico City.
 First exhibition in Spain.

 In Plural-Singular, Paul Muguet operates an intersection between personal questions, encounters with objects and works during his stay in Spain, reading texts and listening to Gilles Deleuze's courses on the philosophy of Baruch Spinoza, in order to evoke human concerns through the manipulation of everyday objects.

-On the one hand, a multitude of coffee spoons to which a sculptural gesture imprints on each of them the representation of a spermatozoon (Nineteen Seventy-five Spoons, 2012).
-It is a metaphor for the origin of life and nature's appetite to perpetuate itself.
+On the one hand, a multitude of coffee spoons to which a sculptural gesture imprints on each of them the representation of a spermatozoon (Nineteen hundred and seventy-five spoons, 2012).
+It is a metaphor of the origin of life and nature's appetite to perpetuate itself.
 But in addition, with this gesture the artist also imprints on each industrialised and therefore identical object the mark of a recovered individuality.

 On the other hand, two chairs seem to merge into an intimate approach (Couple No. 9, 2012).
 This new piece is part of the series "Couples" that arises with the intention of transcribing through assemblage, the concept of "babbling" or "stuttering" of the language that Deleuze creates to define the creative act in literature.

 With this reference as a starting point Paul exchanges words for chairs, repeating and dreaming them and thus creating metaphorical portraits of couples in erotic interaction, as an echo of the deleuzian notions of desire.
 For Deleuze desire is a construction, an assembly of things and situations through which individuals represent both themselves and their aspirations.